temporalio/documentation/docs-src/cli/operator/cluster/health.md

 ---
 id: health
-title: temporal operator health
+title: temporal operator cluster health
 sidebar_label: health
 description: Checks the health of the Frontend Service.
 tags:
     - cli
 ---

 The `temporal operator cluster health` command checks the health of the [Frontend Service](/concepts/what-is-a-frontend-service).

 Use the options listed below to change the behavior and output of this command.
 Make sure to write the command as follows:
-`temporal operator cluster health [command options] [arguments]`
+`temporal operator cluster health [command options]`

 - [--address](/cli/cmd-options/address)